Primary Navigation Mobile

 The new car produces around 80hp more than the Porsche 911 Turbo, and far more than the fastest late Jaguar F-Type could ever muster.
 On power alone, it’s closer to the supercar class of McLaren Artura ilk, though several members of that club now boast enough power to be 10-year-old hypercars.
 The mind boggles.

-Worthy of a ‘British Ferrari’ moniker?
+Worthy of the ‘British Ferrari’ moniker?
 Read on to find out what we think of the car, covering every facet of its existence from interior to driving characteristics to price.
 If you’d like to find out how we reached our verdict, head over to our how we test cars page for everything you need to know.

 What’s it like inside?